 - Choose the icon that looks like a bus

 If you follow the above steps, you will be presented with various traveling options including what bus service numbers to take and how to get to specified bus stops.
 You will also be shown where to alight.
-Here’s what I’ll do to make things easier for you – I’ll prepare a dedicated post with screenshots and tips on how to get around Singapore easily by bus.
-Stay connected with me by subscribing to my new post.

 2. Shop for Souvenirs at Local Supermarkets